polarBearYap/car-dealership-flask-api/README.md

 # car-dealership-flask-api
 - A Docker container for deployment of Python production-ready ML model using Flask.
 - A proof of concept/simple prototype for ML model deployment in Azure.
+- **Important**: Note that another [repository](https://github.com/polarBearYap/car-dealership-automl) is the foundation for this repository.
+This repository is foucsed on model deployment and another one is focused on model training.
+Be sure to check out both.

 ## Table of Contents
 * [Project Details](#Project-Details)